aidatuhcic/a3web/README.md

   Measure(s) of progress:
   - figured out the issue with the images folder.
 GitHub is case sensitive.
   - pushed a new images folder.
-  - created a logo image, continue arrow image for the mock company.
+  - created a logo image, fav icon, continue arrow image for the mock company.
-  - uploaded logo image to the repository images folder.
+  - uploaded logo image and fav icon to the repository images folder.
-  - alter HTML/CSS for the template to integrate the logo image, slogan and continue arrow image.
+  - alter HTML/CSS for the template to integrate the logo image, slogan, fav icon and continue arrow image.
   - added detailed commented code.

 Due: 17/11/2021